 I recently received a letter from a former student.
 She wondered: “can there be goodness without badness?”
-While most people non-reflexively answer this question in negatively, I do not.
+While most people non-reflexively answer this question with a resounding no, I do not.
 I’ve never found the arguments that there must be bad in order for there to be good, convincing.
-(A disclaimer—I’ve not thought about this in great detail.)

 First of all this is a metaphysical question about the nature of reality.
 Behind it lies the idea is that there is some kind of balance or symmetry in reality.
 There’s light and shadow, knowledge and ignorance, sleeping and waking, life and death, yin and yang, etc. So for every attribute, we can probably talk about its opposite attribute.
-On the other hand is there an opposite of every thing?
+But is there an opposite of everything?
 Of a tree?
 A person?
 A chair?
 Can there only be trees, people or chairs if there are not-trees, not-persons, not-chairs?
 You could say that the opposites of being and non-being underlie all these example.
 But can there only be being if there’s non-being?
 Thousands of years ago Parmenides claimed that there can’t be non-being.
-And if he’s right then the most basic opposites—being and nonbeing—are incoherent.

-And what of the specific idea that there can’t be goodness without badness?
-I answer, why not?
-I can easily imagine such a world or that an omnipotent being could have made it.
+Now some claim that a world without badness is impossible?But why?
+I can imagine such a world, or that an omnipotent being could have made it.

 Another reason I reject the “there has to be badness” idea is that it is used as an excuse for evil.
-The idea that evil is necessary limits us.
-We then accept that evil is necessary or inevitable when it is not.
-Death from the plague wasn’t inevitable, nor is slavery, torture, misogeny or racism.
-Any moral progress we’ve made was because we rejected the status quo.
+The idea that evil is necessary limits us; it causes us to accept evil as necessary.
+But death from the plague wasn’t inevitable, nor is slavery, torture, misogyny or racism.
+We make moral progress because we reject the status quo.
 So I don’t accept any evil at all.
 Not pain, torture, anxiety, depression, alienation, loneliness, hatred, war, death … not any of it.
 I can imagine a world without all these things.
 I can imagine a heaven on earth.

-So no I don’t see why there has to be badness for there to be goodness.
-There can be goodness only, which is what religious believers imagine their heaven to be like.
+So I don’t see why there has to be badness for there to be goodness.
+There can be only goodness, which is what religious believers imagine their heaven is like.
 Of course a supernatural heaven is a fantasy and we don’t have heaven here on earth either, but we can create one if we aren’t stopped by ideas that convince us that there must be badness.